What are the aims of this leaflet?

 This leaflet has been written to help you reduce the risk of developing skin cancer in the future after receiving an organ transplant.

-If you are going to have, or have had an organ transplant, it is important that you take good care of your skin.
+If you are going to have, or have had an organ transplant, it is important that you take good care of your skin in the sun.
 This is because people having transplants are more at risk of developing skin cancer.

-Why will I be more at risk from skin cancer?
+Why will I be more at risk of developing skin cancer?

 People who have had a transplant are given immunosuppressive drugs to prevent them rejecting their transplanted organ.
 These drugs also increase the risk of skin cancer.